vanvule/invoicing-app/README.md

 Your backend can be anything, and does not have to work.
 If you would like to use a mocked-out interface, that is fine (even static data in code is ok).

+You can use design materials from this source: [Behance](https://www.behance.net/gallery/190762531/Microinvoice-UIUX-Case-Study)

 #### Extra credit features

  - [ ] Add a due date to an invoice